ajhollid/super-simple-scheduler/README.md

 # Super Simple Scheduler

-A lightweight and easy-to-use job scheduler for Node.js with support for repeated jobs and retries.
+A lightweight and easy-to-use job scheduler for Node.js with support for repeated jobs, retries, and multiple storage backends.

 ## Features